tiffix1/ISU-CDC-Handbook/README.md

   ---
 ## Planning a Playbook and Basic Triaging

+Jumping into the the competition can be overwhelming, however, by having a plan before setting foot in the TLA you give your team quite an advantage.
+These competitions are made to be unpredictable and move quickly which often requires you to quickly shift priority when things start to go south.
+It is necessary to be able to multitask as well and be flexible to adapte to changes within the environment.
+Moreover, it is important to consider risk managagment in assessing the situation and thoroughly documenting any suspected attacks.
+Keep in mind there is not a definite way in which tasks are carried out nor should team members feel confined to a role, these are solely ideas to get you started.

+## CDC Approach

+1. **Set Up Active Directory (AD)**:
+   - Establish your network's centralized directory service to manage user accounts, permissions, and authentication.
+This forms the backbone of your network security infrastructure.

+2. **Harden Systems**:
+   - Apply basic hardening measures to all systems, including servers and endpoints, to reduce attack surfaces and minimize vulnerabilities.
+This includes patching systems, configuring strong passwords, and disabling unnecessary services.

+3. **Configure Firewall Rules**:
+   - Define firewall rules to control inbound and outbound traffic, enforcing security policies and segmentation between network segments.
+Prioritize rules based on security requirements and risk mitigation strategies.

+4. **Deploy Intrusion Detection Systems (IDS)**:
+   - Implement IDS solutions to monitor network traffic for suspicious activity and potential security breaches.
+Fine-tune detection rules and response mechanisms to effectively identify and mitigate security incidents.

+5. **Conduct Port Scanning and Enumeration**:
+   - Perform port scanning and service enumeration to identify open ports, running services, and potential vulnerabilities on network hosts.
+Utilize tools like Nmap to gather detailed information about the network environment.

+6. **Secure Remote Access (SSH and RDP)**:
+   - Configure secure communication protocols such as SSH for remote access to systems and devices.
+Implement strong encryption, authentication mechanisms, and access controls to prevent unauthorized access.

+7. **Establish Monitoring and Incident Response Procedures**:
+   - Develop comprehensive monitoring capabilities and incident response procedures to detect, analyze, and respond to security incidents in real-time.
+Leverage security information and event management (SIEM) tools for centralized log management and threat detection.

+8. **Perform Regular Security Assessments**:
+   - Conduct periodic security assessments, vulnerability scans, and penetration tests to evaluate the effectiveness of security controls and identify potential weaknesses.
+Address identified issues promptly to maintain a robust security posture.

+9. **Checking Logs**:
+   - Consistently check logs on vital componenet such as the security section within event viewer.
+In doing so you can quickly address any  unauthorized logins or any sudden changes to any security settings within your systems.

+### Team Roles
+It is important to establish roles within your team to tackle different tasks, moreover it is cruicial to establish a reliable line of communication to report incident and divide up any responsibilities.
+Here is one way responsibilities could be divided up.

+Student 1: Active Directory Administrator
+Student 2: Firewall Architect
+Student 3: Database Administrator
+Student 4: Anomolies and Documentation
+Student 5: Incident Response
+Student 6: Vulnerability Hunter
+Student 7: Analyst for Linux systems
+Student 8: Analyst for Windows Systems

 ## Creating a Practice Network
 Practice makes perfect and nothing beats having your very own network to test out what you'll learn.
 Before you get started you will need to download a few applications; a hyper visor and a few ISO files.
 A hypervisor is the platform that will run your virtualized network enviroment and an ISO file is often the format of choice for distributing operating systems.
 Below are some resources to get started, check with your school as some insitutions offer vmware or windows license to students for free.
 For this example we will be using Vmware Workstation since the competition uses Vmware products to host the virtual network.
 Simply navigate to the download link, and follow the wizard for installation.
 This tutorial will focus on teaching you how to get your network up and running.
 1. Install hypervisor of your choice